 Here’s an example of both a cross-sell -- pictures of Veronica’s adorable pup to complement my cat -- as well as an upsell and cross-sell together.

 It doesn’t get much simpler than that.
-To check out all the other features Podia has to offer -- as well as get some dedicated Q&A time with our CEO -- tune in for our weekly demo.
+To check out all the other features Podia has to offer, sign up for a free account .

 Sell more digital products with upsells and cross-sells

 Upsells and cross-sells aren’t complicated -- they shouldn’t be, anyway -- and the benefits to your bottom line aren’t hard to figure out, either.